 These release notes describe additions and improvements to the most recent versions of G Suite Password Sync (GSPS).
-You can find detailed information on how to set up GSPS in Set up G Suite Password Sync.
+Get detailed information on how to Set up G Suite Password Sync.

 January 30, 2017